aws-samples/acmpca-hierarchy-build/README.md

 ### Subordinate CA

 1. Create the Subordinate CA stack
+    - Open the CloudFormation console
+    - Click "Create stack" and select "With new resources (standard)"
+    - Select "Upload a template file"
+    - Click "Choose file"
-   - CloudFormation template: `acm-pca-sub-ca.yaml`
+    - Upload CloudFormation template: `acm-pca-sub-ca.yaml`
+    - Click "Next"
+    - Enter the stack details and note the following:
       - CaChainS3BucketName: Existing S3 Bucket for CloudFormation to hold the CA Chain and Template snippet
       - CaValidityValue and CaValidityType: How long the CA is valid for; A subordinate CA must not outlive its parent CA; i.e., must expire before its parent CA does
       - CertifyingCaArn: `<parent-ca-arn>`
       - CrlCname: CRL Canonical Name (Cname) to the CRL hosting S3 bucket (a globally unique name), e.g., crl.pca.example.int
       - CrlCnameIsNew: Select YES if you want to create a new CRL Cname, or NO if the specified CRL Cname already exists (e.g., a shared CrlCname)
       - CrlPrivateZoneId: Zone ID of the Private Zone where CrlCname is hosted
       - SubCaPathLen: How many levels of Subordinate CAs can be certified under this new Subordinate CA; default is 0 (no Subordinate CAs under this)
+    - Click "Next"
+    - Select and IAM role if required
+    - Click "Next"
+    - Confirm
+      - "I acknowledge that AWS CloudFormation might create IAM resources."
+      - "I acknowledge that AWS CloudFormation might create IAM resources with custom names."
+      - "I acknowledge that AWS CloudFormation might require the following capability: CAPABILITY_AUTO_EXPAND"
+    - Click "Create stack"
 2. Wait until the stack creation is complete
 3. From the Resources tab, note down  `<sub-ca-arn>` from the "Physical ID" column of the "SubCa" row, and use it to certify next level of Subordinate CAs if required
 4. Verify the Subordinate CA: `bin/acm-pca-listPcas Type Status CertificateAuthorityConfiguration.Subject.CommonName`